fiowro/pmm2-doc/virtual-appliance.md

 <details>
   <summary style="font-size:1.25em;"><strong>Next Steps</strong></summary>

-[https://www.percona.com/doc/percona-monitoring-and-management/deploy/index.html#deploy-pmm-server-verifying](Verify that PMM Server is running) by connecting to the PMM web interface using the IP address assigned to the virtual appliance, then [https://www.percona.com/doc/percona-monitoring-and-management/deploy/index.html#deploy-pmm-client-installing](install PMM Client) on all database hosts that you want to monitor.
+[Verify that PMM Server is running](https://www.percona.com/doc/percona-monitoring-and-management/deploy/index.html#deploy-pmm-server-verifying) by connecting to the PMM web interface using the IP address assigned to the virtual appliance, then [install PMM Client](https://www.percona.com/doc/percona-monitoring-and-management/deploy/index.html#deploy-pmm-client-installing) on all database hosts that you want to monitor.

 </details>